Hierarchical Message-Passing Graph Neural Networks: Proposed Approach

-\textbf{II. $k$-Level super graph construction.} The level-$k$ super graph $G_{k}$ is constructed based on level-($k\!-\!1$) super graph, where $k\ge 2$ and $G_1$ represents the original graph $G$.
-Given all nodes at level $k\!-\!1$, i.e., $s^{k-1}_{1},s^{k-1}_{2},\dots,s^{k-1}_{m}$, we consider every node $s^{k-1}_{i}$ belonging to the same cluster as a cluster node in the super graph $G_{k}$, and create an edge between cluster nodes $s^{k-1}_{i}$ and $s^{k-1}_{j}$ if there exist more than $\lambda$ edges in $G_{k-1}$ connecting elements in $s^{k-1}_{i}$ and elements in $s^{k-1}_{j}$, where $\lambda$ is a hyper-parameter and $\lambda=1$ by default.
-In this way, we represent the hierarchical structure $\mathcal{H}$ as a list of graphs $\mathcal{H}=\{G_{1}, G_{2}, \dots, G_{K}\}$.
-In which inter-level edges are created to depict the relationships between cluster nodes at levels $k$ and $k\!-\!1$ if a level-($k\!-\!1$) node has a corresponding cluster node at level $k$, as shown in Figure~\ref{fig:general_structure}(c).
-We initialise the feature vectors of generated cluster nodes to be zero vectors with the same length as the original node feature vector $x_i$.
-Taking the collaboration network in Figure\ref{fig:general_structure} as an example.
-At the micro-level (level 1), we have authors and their co-authorship relations.
-At the meso-level (level 2), we organise authors according to their affiliations and also establish the relations between institutes.
-At the macro-level (level 3), institutes are further grouped together according to their research areas, and we have the relations among the research areas.
-In addition, inter-level links are also created to depict the relationships between authors and institutes, and between institutes and research areas.
+\textbf{II. $t$-Level super graph construction.} The level $t$'s super graph $\mathcal{G}_{t}$ is constructed based on level $t\!-\!1$ graph $\mathcal{G}_{t\!-\!1}$ ($t\ge 2$), where $\mathcal{G}_1$ represents the original graph $\mathcal{G}$.
+Given nodes at level $t\!-\!1$, i.e., $\mathcal{V}_{t\!-\!1}=\{s^{t\!-\!1}_{1}, \dots, s^{t\!-\!1}_{m}\}$, densely inter-connected nodes of $\mathcal{V}_{t\!-\!1}$ are grouped into a super node of $\mathcal{V}_{t}$ according to Sec.~\ref{subsec:hierarchical_message-passing_graph_neural_networks}-I. We further create an edge between two super nodes $s^{t}_{i}$ and $s^{t}_{j}$ if there exist more than $\gamma$ edges in $\mathcal{G}_{t\!-\!1}$ connecting elements in $s^{t}_{i}$ and elements in $s^{t}_{j}$, where $\gamma$ is a hyper-parameter and $\gamma=1$ by default.
+In this way, we can have an alternative representation of the hierarchical structure as a list of (super) graphs $\mathcal{H}=\{\mathcal{G}_{1}, \dots, \mathcal{G}_{T}\}$, where $\mathcal{G}_{1} = \mathcal{G}$.
+Moreover, inter-level edges are created to depict the relationships between (super) nodes at different levels $t$ and $t\!-\!1$, if a level $t\!-\!1$ node has a corresponding super node at level $t$, see for example Fig.~\ref{fig:general_structure}-(c).
+We initialise the feature vectors of generated super nodes to be zero vectors with the same length as the original node feature vector $\mathbf{x}_i$.
+Taking the collaboration network in Fig.~\ref{fig:general_structure} as an example, at the micro-level (level 1), we have authors and their co-authorship relations; at the meso-level (level 2), we organise authors according to their affiliations and establish relations between institutes; at the macro-level (level 3), institutes are further grouped according to their research areas, and we have the relations among the research areas.
+In addition, inter-level links are also created to depict the relationships between authors and institutes and between institutes and research areas.

+\textbf{III.
+Hierarchical message propagation.} The hierarchical message-passing mechanism works as a supplementary process to enhance the node representations with long-range interactions and multi-grained semantics.
+Thus it does not change the flat node representation learning process as described in Sec.~\ref{sec:problem_statement}, to ensure the local information is well maintained.
+And we adopt the classic GCN, as described in Eq.~\ref{eq:def_gcn}, as our default flat GNN encoder throughout the paper.
+Particularly, the hierarchical message-passing mechanism consists of $\ell$-th layer consisting of $3$ steps.